 “For the child’s first day, I like the parent’s to stick around with us for that morning, so they can adjust to us,” says Angela Johnson, owner/director of Rainbow House Day Care in Pontiac.

-Michele Michaels of Little People Child Care in Westland takes pictures of the children playing and having fun for one week and puts together a scrapbook, so that the parents can know exactly what their children are doing and being taught.
+Michele Michaels, who worked with a daycare center in southeast Michigan, took pictures of the children playing and having fun for one week and put together a scrapbook, so that the parents can know exactly what their children were doing and being taught.

 Over time, parents become more comfortable, especially if the kids are adjusting well.
 And daycares make efforts to help in that regard, too.